giasuddin/website-hugo/content/posts/finaltest.md

 ---
-title: "Final test before moving to styling"
+title: "Moved to a new website"
-date: "2015-08-12"
+date: "2015-09-14"
-description: "testing"
+description: "general"
 categories:
-    - "hugo"
-    - "fun"
-    - "test"
+    - "general"
 ---

-## First Heading

-Test heading.

-### Sub

-Test sub.

-## Conclusion
+## New website

-Test conclusion.
+moved from giasuddin.com to giasuddin.github.io.

+### This website is under construction.